-- (a) General.
-Restricted Stock granted hereunder shall be in such form and shall contain such terms and conditions as the Committee shall deem appropriate.
+(a) General Restricted Stock granted hereunder shall be in such form and shall contain such terms and conditions as the Committee shall deem appropriate.
 The terms and conditions of each Restricted Stock grant shall be evidenced by an Award Agreement, which agreements need not be identical.
-Subject to the restrictions set forth in Section 6(b), except as otherwise set forth in the applicable Award Agreement, the Participant shall generally have the rights and privileges of a stockholder as to such Restricted Stock, including the right to vote such Restricted Stock by the Restricted Stock and stock dividends, if any, with respect her Restricted Stock by the Company for the Participant's account, and shall be subject to forfeiture to the same degree as the shares of Restricted Stock to which such dividends relate.
-Except as otherwise determined by the Committee, no interest will accrue or be paid on the amount of any cash dividends withheld. - (b) Restrictions on Transfer.
-In addition to any other restrictions set forth in a Participant's Award Agreement, until such time that the Restricted Stock has vested pursuant to the terms of the Award Agreement, the Participant shall not be permitted to sell, transfer, pledge, or otherwise encumber the Restricted Stock. - (c) Certificates.
+Subject to the restrictions set forth in Section 5(b), except as otherwise set forth in the applicable Award Agreement, the Participant shall generally have the rights and privileges of a stockholder as to such Restricted Stock, including the right to vote such Restricted Stock.
+Unless otherwise set forth in a Participant's Award Agreement, cash dividends and stock dividends, if any, with respect to the Restricted Stock shall be withheld by the Company for the Participant's account, and shall be subject to forfeiture to the same degree as the shares of Restricted Stock to which such dividends relate.
+Except as otherwise determined by the Committee, no interest will accrue or be paid on the amount of any cash dividends withheld.

+(b) Restrictions on Transfer.
+In addition to any other restrictions set forth in a Participant's Award Agreement, until such time that the Restricted Stock has vested pursuant to the terms of the Award Agreement, the Participant shall not be permitted to sell, transfer, pledge, or otherwise encumber the Restricted Stock.

+(c) Certificates.
 Restricted Stock granted under the Plan may be evidenced in such manner as the Committee shall determine.
-If certificates representing Restricted Stock are registered in the name of the Participant, the Committee may require that such certificates bear an appropriate legend referring to the terms, conditions, and restrictions applicable to such Restricted Stock, that the Company retain physical possession of the certificates, and that the Participant deliver a stock power to the Company, endorsed in blank, relating to the Restricted Stock.
-Notwithstanding the foregoing, the Committee may determine, in its sole discretion, that the Restricted Stock shall be held in book entry form rather than delivered to the Participant pending the release of the applicable restrictions. - (d) Termination of Employment or Service.
-Except as may otherwise be provided by the Committee in a Participant's Award Agreement, in the event of a Participant's Termination with the Employer for any reason prior to the time that such Participant's Restricted Stock has vested, (i) all vesting with respect to such Participant's Restricted Stock shall cease, and (ii) as soon as practicable following such Termination, the Company shall repurchase from the Participant, and the Participant shall sell, all of such Participant's unvested shares of Restricted Stock at a purchase price equal to the original purchase price paid for the Restricted Stock, or if the original purchase price is equal to \$0, such unvested shares of Restricted Stock shall be forfeited by the Participant to the Company for no consideration as of the date of such Termination.
+If certificates representing Restricted Stock are registered in the name of the Participant, the Committee may require that such certificates bear an appropriate legend referring to the terms, conditions, and restrictions applicable to such Restricted Stock, that the Company, retain physical possession of the certificates, and that the Participant deliver a stock power to the Company, endorsed in blank, relating to the Restricted Stock.
+Notwithstanding the foregoing, the Committee may determine, in its sole discretion, that the Restricted Stock shall be held in book entry form rather than delivered to the Participant pending the release of the applicable restrictions.

+(d) Termination of Employment or Service.
+Except as may otherwise be provided by the Committee in a Participant's Award Agreement, in the event of a Participant's Termination with the Employer for any reason prior to the time that such Participant's Restricted Stock has vested, (i) all vesting with respect to such Participant and the Participant's Restricted Stock has vested, (i) all vesting with respect to such Participant, and the Participant and the Participant's University of Sets of Restricted Stock shall cease, and (ii) as soon as practicable following such Termination, the Company shall repurchase from the Participant, and the Participant and the Participant shall sell, all of such Participant's University of Restricted Stock at a purchase price equal to the original purchase price is equal to \$0, such unvested shares of Restricted Stock shall be forfeited by the Participant to the Company for no consideration as of the date of such Termination.
-6. Other Stock-Based Awards.

 The Committee is authorized, subject to limitations under applicable law, to grant to Participants such other Awards that may be denominated or payable in, valued in whole or in part by reference to, or otherwise based on, or related to, Stock, as deemed by the Committee to be consistent with the purposes of the Plan.
-The terms and conditions applicable to such Awards shall be determined by the Committee and evidenced by Award Agreements, which agreements need not be identical
+The terms and conditions applicable to such Awards shall be determined by the Committee and evidenced by Award Agreements, which agreements need not be identical.